 The Los Alamos Scientific Laboratory is investigating plutoniumfueled reactors for possible application to fast breeder systems.
-The fuels presently being considered are molten alloys of plutonium which offer the possibility of high burn-up and in-place reprocessing.
+The fuels presently being considered are molten alloys of plutonium which offer the possibility of high burnup and in-place reprocessing.

-The first reactor in this program is called the Los Alamos Molten Plutonium Reactor Experiment Number One (LAMPRE I).
+The first reactor in this program is called the Los Alamos Molten Plutonium Reactor Experiment Number One (LAMFRE I).
+This reactor will use a molten plutonium-iron alloy contained in tantalum capsules, cooled with liquid sodium.
 The design power of the reactor is 1 Mw, which will result in an average specific power of 40 w/g of fuel.
 This reactor is intended to serve a vital function in providing a facility to test materials under operating conditions.

 The reactor is presently being installed in an existing underground cell located at Site TA-35 of the Los Alamos Scientific Laboratory.
-Power operation is planned for early 1960.
+The same cell was used previously for operation of LAPRE I.